Meconium Aspiration Syndrome

 How is MAS diagnosed?

 Healthcare providers may insert a scope into your baby's throat to check for meconium.
-His blood may be tested for the amount of oxygen it contains.
+His or her blood may be tested for the amount of oxygen it contains.
 An x-ray may be used to find signs of meconium on your baby's lungs.
-Healthcare providers will watch your baby for signs of MAS for the first 24 hours after he is born.
+Healthcare providers will watch your baby for signs of MAS for the first 24 hours after he or she is born.

 How is MAS treated?

-Your baby may not need treatment if he is breathing well and his heartbeat is strong.
-He may need any of the following if he is having trouble breathing, is limp, or has a weak heartbeat:
+Your baby may not need treatment if he or she is breathing well and his or her heartbeat is strong.
+He or she may need any of the following if he or she is having trouble breathing, is limp, or has a weak heartbeat:

-- Suction to remove meconium from his airway
+- Suction to remove meconium from his or her airway

 - Antibiotics to help treat a bacterial infection

-- Oxygen or certain medicines if he is having trouble breathing
+- Oxygen or certain medicines if he or she is having trouble breathing

 What can I do to help prevent MAS in a future pregnancy?